 - Burning or tingling sensation during or right after urinating.

 - Difficulty urinating, especially if you have a problem with the prostate.

-Most urinary tract infections are caused by bacteria that come from the intestine itself.
-It does not cause any damage to your bowel, but they can cause infection if they reach other parts of the body.
+Bacteria from the intestine itself cause most urinary tract infections.
+It does not cause any damage to your bowel, but it can cause infection if they reach other parts of the body.

 A urinary infection is often technically known as a urinary tract infection (UTI).

-This can be more serious, because the kidneys can be affected by the infection.
+This can be more serious because the infection can affect the kidneys.

 What can be done in a case of cystitis?

-If you have pain when you urinate, you should go to a genitourinary medicine clinic, because there you can do all the necessary tests very easily.
+If you have pain when you urinate, you should go to a genitourinary medicine clinic because you can do all the necessary tests very quickly.

-They will make sure that there are no sexually transmitted infections like chlamydia and gonorrhea that can inflame the urethra, and they will give you the right treatment.
+They will ensure no sexually transmitted infections like chlamydia and gonorrhea that can inflame the urethra, giving you the proper treatment.

 You will also have a urine test to see if you have cystitis.
 Alternatively, you could consult your trusted doctor.